The Stow-Munroe Falls Board of Education will meet Sept. 12 at 7 p.m. at Woodland Elementary School.

 The Munroe Falls Police Department has added a D.U.M.P (Dispose of Unused Medications Properly) Box inside the Police Station Lobby at 43 Munroe Falls Ave. for the use by citizens.
 With the current drug epidemic in Summit County, and prescription medication being a serious problem especially with youth, the department would like to provide a safe and easy way for residents to dispose of unused medications.
 Here are the guidelines for using the box:

-The Munroe Falls Farmers Market will be extended through Oct.
-11. The market will be open from 3 to 6 p.m. at Brust Park.
+The Munroe Falls Farmers Market is now open on Tuesdays through Sept.
+27 from 3 until 6 p.m. at Brust Park.

-State Sen. Frank LaRose (R-Hudson) welcomes residents to attend his district office hours on Oct.
-15 from 9 to 10 a.m. at Stow City Hall, 3760 Darrow Road in Stow.
+State Sen. Frank LaRose (R-Hudson) will have his district office hours on Sept.
+24, at Stow City Hall, 3760 Darrow Road in Stow from 9 to 11 a.m.
 LaRose represents Wayne and portions of Summit and Stark counties in northeast Ohio.